 To photograph the moon, you need a tripod with a smartphone holder.
 Your iPhone may not move during shooting because you use a slow shutter speed.
 Always shoot with the self-timer to further reduce the chance of camera shake.
 Use your telephoto lens if you have an iPhone with a dual camera.

-Photograph the moon with the iPhone camera-app
+How to take a picture of the moon with the iPhone camera-app

 Open the iPhone camera app in photo mode.
 If you have a dual camera, you can switch to the telephoto lens by tapping on 1x.
 Tap on the moon to focus and to determine the exposure.
 Now swipe down with your finger to make the photo darker.
 Then take the picture with the self-timer.

-Photograph the moon with the iPhone app NightCap Camera
+How to take a picture of the moon with the iPhone app NightCap Camera

 If you have an iPhone with a dual camera, tap on 1x at the bottom right of the screen to switch to the telephoto lens.
 Select the Stars mode at the bottom left of the screen and lower the ISO to the lowest value by swiping your finger down on the left side of the screen.
 On my iPhone 8 Plus the lowest value is ISO 20.